Eduqas A Level in Religious Studies

-The Ethics section looks at what we mean by right and wrong and why something may be right for one person but not for another, where do we get our morals from and the influence of society on our values and morals.
-You will look at Utilitarianism - doing the greater good for the greater number and Natural Moral law - the idea that God has set down laws for us to follow.
-Ethical theories are then applied to modern issues such as genetic engineering, abortion, euthanasia and war and peace.
+The Ethics section looks at what we mean by right and wrong and why something may be right for one person but not for another, where humans get their morals from and the influence of society on values and morals.
+We will be looking at determinism and predestination and exploring the difference types and what impact they may have on behaviour, and what impact free will has on human beings and their beliefs

 The Islam Component will explore the origins of Islam and what it means to be a Muslim, both in the past and in modern times.
-Students will study the life of Muhammad (pbuh) and why the way he lived is still important to Muslims today, key Muslim beliefs, and the relationships Muslims have with Allah.
-Students will also research texts from the Quran and investigate how Muslims use the Quran to make moral decision.
 Once students have developed a deep understanding of Islamic beliefs and practices they will explore how these beliefs and practice differ between Sunni, Shiah and Sufi Muslims, and how they relate to modern day issues such as Muslim attitudes towards Jews and Christians, family, money, sex and divorce.
+They will also look at how Islamic law impacts society and the ease/difficulties believers may face following Islam around the world.

 By the end of the course students will have a deep understanding of what motivates Muslims, and what they hope to achieve from life.
 They will be able to recognise and understand the similarities and differences between believers in Islam and believers in other faiths, and have a greater appreciation of the variety and diversity that different religions bring to the world we live in.